Published on Nov 19, 2021

 Interruption for both Bully and Victim

 Parents must interfere earlier if their children have symptoms or seem to be bullying others.
-Here are the major steps you should do if your kids are bullying others.
+Here are the significant steps you should do if your kids are bullying others.

-- Stop inappropriate television show and banned violent gaming
+- Stop inappropriate television shows and banned violent gaming

 - Know your kids friends circle and pay attention to what your kids do with their friend